sergueik/springboot_study/basic-go-mysql/README.md

 ```

 Note, the custom header is not shown as header in Chrome Developer Tools detail
-of the `http://localhost:3000/datasources/edit/1/` request, that is posted from the browser by Grafana to itself
+of neither the `http://localhost:3000/datasources/edit/1/` nor the `http://localhost:3000/api/datasources/proxy/1/search` requests, that are
+posted from the browser by Grafana to itself and only later get to SimpleJSON Data Source server

-To change the name of the additional parameter, use `-param` flag of the `rrdserver` application
+To change the name of the additional parameter, use `-param` flag of the `grafana-rrd-server` application

 ## Release Binaries